VaidotasOstasevicius/Prime/README.md

 What I am pleased with:

-I think i've written a pretty good prime algorithm, while it is still O(n^2), it skips the unecessary calculations by discarding even numbers.
+I think i've written a pretty good prime algorithm,because it skips the unecessary calculations by discarding even numbers it becomes O(n log n) rather than O(n^2).

 What I would do if I had more time: